 We are an independent cultural non-profit that offers artists, scientists and other thinkers and makers a place to connect with nature, time for research and space for artistic development.

-We strongly believe the arts can increase public awareness and influence our understanding of ecology, the effects of global warming and other consequences of living in the Anthropocene.
+We strongly believe the arts can increase public awareness and influence our understanding of ecology, the effects of global warming and other consequences of living in a time of ecological collapse.
 Especially in collaboration with other disciplines, the arts can encourage much needed new visions in a rapidly changing world.
-These narratives will travel the world through exhibitions, exchanges and public events and encourage others to think and act ecologically.
+These narratives will travel the world through exhibitions, exchanges and public events and engage others to think and act ecologically.

 We strive to be an open organisation that acts, communicates, shares and grows as a small part of a bigger whole.
 We encourage our surrounding network to do the same: we welcome artists, scientists, partner organisations, volunteers and the general public to reach out and get involved, to explore, to share work and to exchange knowledge and ideas with us in the creation of an interconnected community for alternative culture.